 If you’re just starting an e-commerce business or considering starting one, how do you get it off the ground?
 While there is no single way to structure an e-commerce supply chain, there are numerous things to consider and many questions you must ask yourself about how you want your business to operate.

 In the early days of e-commerce, if a consumer placed an online order and it magically appeared on the doorstep a week later, he or she was probably astonished that it showed it up at all.
 My, how things have changed!
 With Amazon driving the delivery bar ever higher, today’s consumers consider an order to be slow if it shows up in two days.
-With such a tight delivery window, e-commerce companies have to work very hard and very smart to stay in the game.
+With such a tight delivery window, e-commerce companies have to work very hard and be very smart to stay in the game.

 Let’s begin with the most basic issue: inventory.
 Unlike a traditional brick-and-mortar store, you don’t need a physical location for stocking and selling products —in fact, you don’t even need products!
 While you could manufacture and sell your own products, many e-tailers sell products made by others.
 Which do you prefer?

 But if you do decide that you want to have an actual inventory and warehouse, you will need all of the machines for transportation and manufacturing.
 Great example is Modula US with their modern approach to storage solution and inventory management systems.
 Following the trends will ensure that you never fall behind your competition when it comes to delivery and great customer service.
 This only applies when you want to have a physical location for your products.
 Sometimes, big eCommerce brands start with no inventory and then, when they establish their brand, they open up more storage for their products.